 Free of twisted and matted hair, her skin and bones were given space to breathe; her enormous soulful eyes emerged and filled with light.

-When no one came to the shelter seeking this lost dog, Auntie Lisa (which we later began calling my cousin, who has volunteered at this phenomenal shelter for 20 years), brought this special pup to her home in Ithaca to foster.
+When no one came to the shelter seeking this lost dog, Auntie Lisa (which we later began calling my cousin, who has volunteered at this phenomenal shelter for over 20 years), brought this special pup to her home in Ithaca to foster.

 She had an intuitive feeling about this dog and wanted to give her a chance at a better life.